computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 <center>![bars to code at](/images/coding-at-bar.jpg)</center>

-__In my opinion, bars are a better place to code than coffee shops.__
+__Why bars are a better place to code than coffee shops.__

 First, bars are essentially hardwood standing desks.
-In general, the surfaces in bars tend to be flat and steady.
+In general, the surfaces in bars tend to be more flat and steady.
 I hate the feeling of trying to code at a wobbly little cafe table.

-Second, bars tend to have more power outlets.
+Bars tend to have more power outlets.
 Most recently-opened bars have power strips running under the bar or along seating areas.
 I think this is because bars want people to linger, and coffee shops don't.
 Someone staying at a bar for a few hours will likely order a number of expensive drinks, where someone staying at a cafe will only order a coffee and maybe a snack.

-Third, bars tend to be darker and cooler, relative to cafes, which are often stuffy and sunny.
+Bars tend to be darker and cooler, relative to cafes, which are often stuffy and sunny.

 Finally, after a good coding session, I often find myself in a sort of distant,